 Is there a sequel of It Ends with Us?

 Yes.
-The much-anticipated sequel of the book called ‘It Starts With Us‘ is scheduled to hit the shelves on October 18, 2022.
+The much-anticipated sequel of the book called ‘It Starts With Us‘ was released on October 18, 2022.

 It Ends With Us (Movie): What We Know?

 “Jane the Virgin” star Justin Baldoni is adapting Colleen Hoover’s romance novel It Ends With Us for a movie.
 He announced on TikTok (October 2, 2021) about the completion of the screenplay and that the movie is in the active development phase (IMDb).

 25 Books Similar to ‘It Ends With Us’

 Fill your void with these 25 books like ‘It Ends With Us’, many of which evoke similar emotions.
 As a caution, where required I’ll mention graphic and moderate trigger warnings for those who may need heads up.